- The National Guard is a unique branch of the U.S. military that has both state and federal responsibilities.

 The National Guard fulfills a range of duties, including:

 Disaster relief.
-The Guard is frequently called up to respond to statewide emergencies, such as natural disasters.
-For example, hundreds of National Guard members were deployed to combat historic wildfires that ravaged western states including California, Oregon, and Washington in 2020.
-The Guard prepares every year for the hurricanes that now routinely strike the southeastern United States.
+The guard is frequently called up to respond to statewide emergencies, such as natural disasters.
+For example, over one hundred thousand National Guard members were deployed to combat wildfires across nineteen states in 2022.
+The guard also prepares every year for the hurricanes that routinely strike the southeastern United States.
 In 2019, the Guard responded to sixty-three natural disasters, including seven hurricanes or tropical storms, nineteen floods, and twelve fires.

 Military support.
-The National Guard also plays a crucial role in supporting U.S. military operations [PDF] overseas.
+The National Guard also plays a crucial role in supporting U.S. military operations [PDF] abroad.
 Since 9/11, more than one million National Guard members have deployed to theaters including Iraq and Afghanistan.
-Members of the Guard have fought in nearly every U.S. conflict since the Revolutionary War.
-Roughly thirty thousand are deployed around the world on any given day.
+Most recently, the U.S.-based guard has helped collect and analyze intelligence related to the war in Ukraine and assisted in training members of Ukraine’s armed forces.
+Members of the guard have fought in nearly every U.S. conflict since the Revolutionary War, and more than twenty thousand are deployed around the world on any given day.

 Law enforcement.
-The Guard can be deployed by state governors for law enforcement purposes.
-Many states activated their National Guards in response to historic anti-racism protests across the United States after George Floyd, a Black man, was killed by a white police officer in Minneapolis in May 2020.
-In January 2021, the DC National Guard was deployed in response to an assault on the U.S. Capitol by a pro-Trump mob while lawmakers were meeting to certify the presidential election.
-The Guard was later quartered inside the Capitol building, evoking comparisons to the Civil War.
+The guard can be deployed by state governors for law enforcement purposes.
+Many states activated their National Guards in response to historic anti-racism protests across the United States after George Floyd was killed in May 2020.
+In January 2021, the DC National Guard was deployed in response to an assault on the U.S. Capitol by a mob backing President Donald Trump while lawmakers were meeting to certify the presidential election.
+The guard was later quartered inside the Capitol building, evoking comparisons to the Civil War.